Clothes Recycling Boxes in the Communities

 Some customers prefer clothes to be packed in cap sacs as it gets less wrinkled this way and go directly into a thrift store

-Some of the wearable clothes goes into American thrift stores
+Some of the wearable clothes goes to thrift stores in Central America.

 Rewear, Reuse, Recycle